pikvm/pikvm/pages/wifi_config.md

 ![Wifi Menu 3](/img/wifi-3.png)

 Afterwards `wifi-menu` will try to connect to the WiFi.
 If you're connected via ssh or the Web Terminal you'll loose connection to the Raspberry Pi.
-Most DHCP server will give the Raspberry Pi a new (and usually different) IP address for each interface (LAN / WLAN).
+Most DHCP servers will give the Raspberry Pi a new (and usually different) IP address for each interface (LAN / WLAN).

 If everything worked out you should be connected to your WiFi now. `wifi-menu` created a new profile file for you in */etc/netctl*.